coqui-ai/STT/doc/playbook/SCORER.md

 🐸STT uses an algorithm called [_connectionist temporal classification_](https://distill.pub/2017/ctc/) or CTC for short, to map between _input_ sequences of audio and _output_ sequences of characters.
 The mapping between _inputs_ and _outputs_ is called an _alignment_.
 The alignment between _inputs_ and _outputs_ is not one-to-one; many _inputs_ may make up an _output_.
 CTC is therefore a _probabilistic_ algorithm.
 This means that for each _input_ there are many possible _outputs_ that can be selected.
 A process call _beam search_ is used to identify the possible _outputs_ and select the one with the highest probability.
 A [language model](AM_vs_LM.md) or _scorer_ helps the _beam search_ algorithm select the most optimal _output_ value.
 This is why building your own _scorer_ is necessary for training a model on a narrow domain - otherwise the _beam search_ algorithm would probably select the wrong _output_.

-The default English _scorer_ released with 🐸STT is trained on [Multilingual LibriSpeech](https://dl.fbaipublicfiles.com/mls/mls_lm_english.tar.gz).
+The default _scorer_ used with 🐸STT is trained on Librivox.
 It's a general model.
 But let's say that you want to train a speech recognition model for agriculture.
 If you have the phrase `tomatoes are ...`, a general scorer might identify `red` as the most likely next word - but an agricultural model might identify `ready` as the most likely next word.

 The _scorer_ is only used during the _test_ stage of [training](TRAINING.md) (rather than at the _train_ or _validate_ stages) because this is where the _beam search_ decdoder determines which words are formed from the identified characters.